-- Consider the totality of circumstances when making a probable cause determination.
+- 1. Consider the totality of circumstances when making a probable cause determination.
 In domestic violence cases, totality of circumstances includes:

-- a.
-Information received from 911
+- 1. Information received from 911

-- b.
-Each party's account of events
+- 2. Each party's account of events

-- c.
-All parties' and witnesses accounts
+- 3. All parties' and witnesses accounts

-- d.
-Officer observations which corroborate or negate accounts of events by other parties
+- 4. Officer observations which corroborate or negate accounts of events by other parties

-- e.
-Physical evidence
+- 5. Physical evidence

-- f.
-Either party's history

-- g.
-Officer training, experience, and education

-- 2. Attempt to talk with both parties and as many witnesses as practical prior to making a probable cause determination.
+- 6. Either party's history - 7.
+Officer training, experience, and education - 2.
+Attempt to talk with both parties and as many witnesses as practical prior to making a probable cause determination.
+Use a qualified interpreter when communicating with witnesses who have LEP, who request an interpreter or who are Deaf/HOH.